ausberg/tta_ratings_dev/definitions.md

 ### **Title**
 - The highest division ever achieved by the player in the International or Intermezzo tournament.
+- GM: Grandmaster
+- M: Master
+- P: Platinum
+- Gold and Silver to be added soon

 ### **Player**
 - The name of the player.